ORCaSa.

 Designing a global soil open data platform.

 Vizzuality has contributed to the definition of the technical specifications, the final design prototype, user specifications, and implementation of the Impact4Soil platform, together with CIRAD, another technical partner.
 In addition, we have contributed to the project’s communication and dissemination strategy.
-The platform is slated for release in May 2024.
+The platform was launched in May 2024.

 Endangered Languages.